Igor Kopystiansky: Film/Video works

 Increasingly the Kopystianskys make video.
-Their 1996-7 video Incidents, filmed on streets of Chelsea Manhattan was first shown by curator Harald Szeemann in the Lyon Biennale in 1997, .meditates on the potential beauty and pathos of discarded objects, as they are balletically blown around by wind along a city street.
+Their 1996-7 video Incidents, filmed on streets of Chelsea Manhattan was first shown by curator Harald Szeemann in the Lyon Biennale in 1997,. meditates on the potential beauty and pathos of discarded objects, as they are balletically blown around by wind along a city street.
 The filming of Incidents was made during a period of two years 1996/1997 in Chelsea where has been located artists’ studio, what at that time was largely non-residential area.
 Artists made filming and editing instantly and continued to work in such way until the video was accomplished.
 A soundtrack of this work is based exclusively on original recording in the city, which consist from incidental sounds of street life: traffic, conversations, footsteps, etc. A fresh and very common wind from the Hudson River transformed streets into a kind of a stage with actors.
 Everyday objects: a cup, a newspaper, an umbrella, a cardboard box, plastic bags are blown across the sidewalk and street.
 Mass-produced discards become large sculptures always in their movement, with constant changes of their sculptural form.
 Hours of footage carefully collected on many windy days have been edited to capture these magical moments.
 The wind was playing with these objects, turning and twisting them, bringing them together, and then separating them once more.
 It looks that the wind was liberating them from a power of gravitation.

+Igor and Svetlana Kopystiansky: Incidents (1996/7).
+Installation view The Metropolitan Museum of Art.
+Exhibition: Everyday Epiphanies.
+Photography and Daily Life Since 1969.

 Igor Kopystiansky, at the exhibition of Incidents at MoMA, New York, 2012.
+Collection MoMA.

 Incidents were produced in a limited editions which were acquired and become a part of collections of MoMA, Metropolitan, Centre Pompidou, Museum of Fine Arts Houston, TATE Modern London, Museum für Moderne Kunst Frankfurt, Germany, AGNSW Sydney and were exhibited as a part of collections by major museums and at important international exhibitions.

 A complete exhibition history of the video work Incidents (1996/1997) is published in a reference to a purchase at the web site of the MFAH, Museum of Fine Arts Houston, Texas.